Buggyboi139/budgetyourpc/README.md

 # BudgetYourPC

 ## Overview
-BudgetYourPC is a dynamic web application engineered to aggregate hardware pricing and automatically provision custom PC builds based on strict user-defined financial brackets.
+Live at https://budgetyourpc.com BudgetYourPC is a dynamic web application engineered to aggregate hardware pricing and automatically provision custom PC builds based on strict user-defined financial brackets.
 It handles complex data filtering and conditional logic to match compatible components within localized budget constraints.

 ## Architecture & Data Flow
 The application utilizes a decoupled architecture, isolating the backend data ingestion pipeline from the client-side presentation layer.